cbcrg/tcoffee/docs/tcoffee_manual.rst

 Extracting Sequences by Names
 -----------------------------
-Extracting Two Sequences: If you want to extract several sequences, in order to make a subset.
-You can do the following:
+Extracting two sequences: If you want to extract several sequences, in order to make a subset, you can do the following:

 ::